BRL-CAD/bext/NOTES.md

 # bext - Notes

-When using submodules, there are some fairnly non-intuitive aspects of managing them that need to be taken into consideration:
+When using submodules, there are some fairly non-intuitive aspects of managing them that need to be taken into consideration:

 # Adding a submodule (using Tcl as an example)
 ```